Linagee-Name-Registrar/lnr-resolver-subgraph/README.md

 When the Resolver implementation contract is updated, the ABI from this subgraph must also be updated and the subgraph deployed again.

+### Deployed url
+Currently this subgraph is deployed [here](https://thegraph.com/hosted-service/subgraph/chriton/lnr-resolver-subgraph).
+You can deploy your own or use that one.

 # How to deploy this subgraph

 - Create an account at [thegraph](https://thegraph.com/)